hchiam/learning-a11y/README.md

 - Pre-recorded has higher requirements than not pre-recorded.
 - Except Multimedia always requires C (whether pre-recorded or not).
 - Pre-recorded requires AD if has Video (so Multimedia counts).
+"See --> Hear".
 - Pre-recorded requires T only if Audio-only.
+"Hear --> See".
+(Caption naturally doesn't make sense in this case, so must use T.)